 Daily Forecast | The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

-Showers and storms will remain possible Saturday, mainly in the afternoon, as a backdoor front moves through the region by Sunday morning.
-Heavy rain and lightning will be the main threat with storms, but some storms could briefly produce strong winds.
+Showers and storms will remain possible during the day Saturday as the front moves through the region.
 Highs will be in the low 90s.
 Winds will be out of the northwest in the morning and turn out of the northeast in the afternoon.
 Wind should stay between 5-10 mph.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.